 I work in the Biology Academic Success Center at University of California, Davis.
 I focus on higher education and am specifically concerned with closing the gap in retention and graduation by better supporting students from underrepresented groups in STEM fields.

-I'm a postdoctoral associate in the Department of Science & Technology Studies at Cornell University, where I focused on research and teaching development related to the intersection of new technologies, work practices, expertise, and society.
-As an Engaged Cornell Faculty Fellow, I am currently designing and launching, together with Professors Stephen Hilgartner and Malte Ziewitz, a new project-based undergraduate course, the Data Science & Society Lab at Cornell.
+In my recent postdoctoral position in the Department of Science & Technology Studies at Cornell University, I focused on curriculum development and teaching related to the intersection of new technologies, work practices, and organizations.
+As an Engaged Cornell Faculty Fellow, I designed and launched, together with Professors Stephen Hilgartner and Malte Ziewitz, a project-based undergraduate course, the Data Science & Society Lab.

-My broader research interests include emerging data work practices and the invisible labor of the data society; standards and standardization; team dynamics and group decision-making; the changing landscape of human expertise in relation to machine learning and artificial intelligence; and how all of the above fit into explanations, and predictions, of technology's tendency to reproduce of existing social inequalities and sometimes produce new ones.
+My previous research interests have included emerging data work practices and the invisible labor of the data society; standards and standardization; team dynamics and group decision-making; the changing landscape of human expertise in relation to machine learning and artificial intelligence; data subjectivity and governance; and how all of the above fit into explanations for technology's tendency to (re)produce social inequalities.